Yann Arthus-Bertrand: Environmental work

 Arthus-Bertrand was made a Knight of the Légion d'honneur (national order of the legion of honour) and a Knight of the Ordre du Mérite Agricole (national order of agricultural merit).
 He was also made Officer of the Ordre National du Mérite (national order of merit) by President Nicolas Sarkozy in June 2008.
 Moreover, he was elected alongside Lucien Clergue at the Académie des Beaux Arts (academy of fine arts).

 In 2006, he launched a series of documentaries called Vu du ciel (Seen from Above) for the French public channels.
 The 5th episode was aired in December 2007 and was about agriculture.

 Also in 2006 he published Algeria From Above which he considers as one of his best works so far.
-This book offers a brand new view on this country.
+This book offers a brand-new view of this country.

 In April 2007 he started directing a film originally called Boomerang, later re-titled Home.
 The film was produced by Luc Besson and financed by the PPR group (a French multinational company).
 It was Arthus-Bertrand's intention to show the state of our planet and the challenges humanity faces.
 The emissions of greenhouse gases produced by the movie's shooting were offset through Arthus-Bertrand's organisation GoodPlanet and its 'Action Carbone' program.
 The film was released internationally on 5 June 2009.
-On the night of its release many theatres offered screening for free and an open-air screening at the Champ-de-Mars in Paris drew 20 000 spectators.
+On the night of its release, many theatres offered screening for free and an open-air screening at the Champ-de-Mars in Paris drew 20,000 spectators.
 The aerial photography, music score and high post-production values were intended to create a more emotional response than most previous films about the subject.
 The simultaneous TV broadcast of the film on the France 2 TV channel drew more than 8 million people.
 The following Sunday, at the European elections, the environmentalist coalition Europe Écologie made an unexpectedly strong showing.
 On the night of the elections, many political commentators expressed concerns that the film screening may have influenced the result.